Googling yourself? Please don't! | Twelve Three Media

 Source: Semrush

 Organic search results are similarly affected by proximity.
-The SERPs you see when you Google yourself are different from what other users see because they could be located across town, elsewhere in the state, or even in another country.
+The SERPs you see when you’re Googling yourself are different from what other users see because they could be located across town, elsewhere in the state, or even in another country.

 Because proximity is such a huge factor in local and organic search, you cannot reliably gauge your rankings by Googling yourself.
 The difficulty is especially pronounced if you only search from one location (such as your office or your home), as you will have no way to make an accurate comparison between what you see in a narrowly defined geographical area compared to what customers in many different areas see in the search results.